 When Arielle is not working with her clients around the globe, she is enjoying family time with her husband, daughter, and cats.
+She splits her time between Argentina and the US.
 She loves hiking, dancing, biking, cooking, writing, reading, gaming, playing guitar and singing, traveling, and of course, watching movies.

 “I think Arielle is wired to do what she does and I think that she has all the different technical and artistic talent as well as having the people talent.
 She knows how to get into people quickly, get into who they are and uncover more of the inner person without being intrusive.”